severalnines/docs/user-guide/mongodb/manage.rst

 .. seealso:: `Introducing ClusterControl Developer Studio and Creating your own Advisors in JavaScript <https://severalnines.com/blog/introducing-clustercontrol-developer-studio-and-creating-your-own-advisors-javascript>`_.

-For full documentation on ClusterControl Domain Specific Language, see `ClusterControl DSL <../../dsl.html>`_.
+For full documentation on ClusterControl Domain Specific Language, see :ref:`ClusterControl DSL`.